Articles in this section

 The successful completion of the compatibility test is required to access the video identification session.

-After a successful compatibility test the Holder is put on-hold and waits for an available video Operator to answer the call:
+After a successful compatibility test the Holder is put on hold, waiting for an available video Operator to answer the call:

 mceclip14.png

-If no operator picks up the User call within the maximum waiting time, the platform allows the User to directly retry the call without restarting the registration procedure.
+If no operator picks up the User's call within the maximum waiting time, the platform allows the User to directly retry the call without restarting the registration procedure.

 Video Identification session